-- the amount and timing of potential settlements, payments or adjustments associated with federal or other tax examinations, including deficiencies assessed by the Internal Revenue Service resulting from its examination of our 2000 through 2007 tax years, which we are currently contesting; - the possibility that we may fail to estimate accurately the likelihood, magnitude and timing of losses in establishing loss reserves for our mortgage insurance business or in assessing our ability to comply with the proposed PMIERs when implemented; - volatility in our results of operations caused by changes in the fair value of our assets and liabilities, including a significant portion of our investment portfolio, and potential volatility in our Available Assets if proposed changes to the PMIERs requiring us to mark certain of our Available Assets to fair value were to become effective; - potential future impairment charges related to our goodwill and other intangible assets, and uncertainties regarding our ability to execute our restructuring plans within expected costs; - changes in "GAAP" (accounting principles generally accepted in the U.S.) or "SAP" (statutory accounting practices including those required or permitted, if applicable, by the insurance departments of the respective states of domicile of our insurance subsidiaries) rules and guidance, or their interpretation; - our ability to attract and retain key employees; and - legal and other limitations on dividends and other amounts we may receive from our subsidiaries.
+- the amount and timing of potential settlements, payments or adjustments associated with federal or other tax examinations, including, with respect to the IRS matter, our ability to obtain approval from the U.S. Tax court for the settlement terms and the possibility that our estimated liability may not be accurate due to, among other things, the IRS assessing interest at an amount that is different than our current estimated liability and potential additional true-ups of the settlement amounts; - the possibility that we may fail to estimate accurately the likelihood, magnitude and timing of losses in establishing loss reserves for our mortgage insurance business or in assessing our ability to comply with the proposed PMIERs when implemented, including the accuracy of our estimates of our Available Assets and Minimum Required Assets under the proposed PMIERs, which will be impacted by, among other things, the size and mix of our IIF, the level of defaults in our portfolio, and the level of cash flow generated by our insurance operations; - volatility in our results of operations caused by changes in the fair value of our assets and liabilities, including a significant portion of our investment portfolio; - potential future impairment charges related to our goodwill and other intangible assets, and uncertainties regarding our ability to execute our restructuring plans within expected costs; - changes in "GAAP" (accounting principles generally accepted in the U.S.) or "SAP" (statutory accounting practices including those required or permitted, if applicable, by the insurance departments of the respective states of domicile of our insurance subsidiaries) rules and guidance, or their interpretation; - our ability to attract and retain key employees; and - legal and other limitations on dividends and other amounts we may receive from our subsidiaries.